Vanpool Subsidy Program

 Save up to $500 a month for vanpools traveling to or from San Mateo County.

-The San Mateo County Vanpool Subsidy Program helps new (formed after July 1, 2025), qualified vanpools reduce the cost of commuting by providing up to $500 per month towards a leased vanpool vehicle.
+The San Mateo County Vanpool Subsidy Program helps new (formed after July 1, 2025), qualified vanpools reduce the cost of commuting by providing up to $500 per month towards a vanpool vehicle.
 A vanpool is a shared commuting arrangement where a group of people who live near one another travel together for work.
-Commuters who are eligible for this benefit must lease a shared vehicle through Commute with Enterprise and be traveling to or from San Mateo County for work.
+Commuters who are eligible for this benefit must rent a shared vehicle through Commute with Enterprise and be traveling to or from San Mateo County for work.

-The San Mateo County Vanpool Subsidy Program aims to increase vanpool use countywide, reduce vehicle miles traveled, and lower out-of-pocket costs for long-distance commuters.
+• The San Mateo County Vanpool Subsidy Program aims to increase vanpool use countywide, reduce vehicle miles traveled, and lower out-of-pocket costs for long-distance commuters.
 Qualified vanpools may receive up to $500 a month:

 • $300 base subsidy